> Guardian Underground Telephone Exchange 📍

 A one-and-a-half mile cable tunnel running under the city centre connects the main complex of the GUTE to Dial House and the Ardwick and Salford shafts.
 The tunnel is wide enough to drive a small vehicle through, and staff in fact used a vehicle known as ‘the tractor’ to drag thick copper cables through before the age of fibre optics.
 Staff also used bicycles to navigate the cable tunnel, as it ran for quite some distance.
 This cable tunnel intersects the larger tunnels which housed the exchange equipment.

 55/61 George Street

 This is the most conspicuous representation of the Guardian Underground Telephone Exchange at surface level.
 Back in the postwar landscape of Manchester it may have blended in well, but these days it arrests the attention of passers by oblivious to its purpose, looking more like a prison than a government facility.
-Housed within is a large goods sized shaft down to the lower levels.
+Housed within is the large goods sized Shaft 6 down to the lower levels.
 From this location a 35 tonne cover (see photo below) can be slid over the shaft head, and lift equipment is housed in a bleak looking tower.

 Lockton Close, Ardwick

 This is the southern end of the cable tunnel serving the Guardian Underground Telephone Exchange, where a shaft leads to a building on the surface.
 During construction the tunnel sloped at this point to remove excavated spoil; this was later filled in.
 The shaft head at this site has been rebuilt over the years and is fairly inconspicuous these days except for other surrounding utility buildings.

 This is the northern end of the cable tunnel serving the Guardian Underground Telephone Exchange, where a shaft leads to a building on the surface.
 In 2005 there was a break in at the Salford end which sparked a terror alert, which is discussed in a 28DaysLater.co.uk thread.